^

 10-20-40 mg once

-Depending on the time of removal from the body, ACE inhibitors of the first generation (captopril with a half-life of less than 2 hours and a duration of hemodynamic effect of 4-5 hours) are isolated.
-The half-life of ACE inhibitors of the second generation is 11-14 hours; the duration of the hemodynamic effect is more than 24 hours.
-To maintain the optimal concentration of the drug in the blood during the day, 4-fold administration of captopril and a single (sometimes two-fold) intake of other ACE inhibitors are necessary.
+Depending on the time of elimination from the body, first-generation ACE inhibitors are distinguished (captopril with a half-life of less than 2 hours and a duration of hemodynamic effect of 4-5 hours).
+The half-life of second-generation ACE inhibitors is 11-14 hours; the duration of the hemodynamic effect is more than 24 hours.
+To maintain an optimal concentration of the drug in the blood during the day, captopril must be taken 4 times a day and other ACE inhibitors must be taken once (sometimes twice a day).

-The effect of all ACE inhibitors on the kidneys is almost identical.
-With initially preserved renal function with long-term administration (months, years), they increase renal blood flow, do not change or slightly reduce serum creatinine level, increasing GFR.
-In patients with initial and moderate renal insufficiency, long-term therapy with drugs corrected for the degree of renal insufficiency has a beneficial effect on renal function (serum creatinine level decreases, GFR increases, and the period of onset of terminal renal failure slows down).
+The effect of all ACE inhibitors on the kidneys is almost the same.
+With initially preserved renal function, with long-term use (months, years), they increase renal blood flow, do not change or slightly reduce the level of serum creatinine, increasing the SCF.
+In patients with initial and moderate renal failure, long-term therapy with drugs adjusted to the degree of renal failure has a beneficial effect on renal function (the level of serum creatinine decreases, the SCF increases, the onset of terminal renal failure is delayed).

-With severe renal failure (GFR <30 mL / min), their use requires caution and constant monitoring.
-Increasing the level of serum creatinine more than 30% of the initial level and the development of hyperkalemia (more than 5.5-6.0 mmol / l) in response to the treatment of hypertension with ACE inhibitors that do not go in response to a dose reduction require withdrawal of the drug.
+In severe renal failure (SCF <30 ml/min), their use requires caution and constant monitoring.
+An increase in serum creatinine levels by more than 30% of the initial level and the development of hyperkalemia (more than 5.5-6.0 mmol/l) in response to the treatment of arterial hypertension with ACE inhibitors, which do not resolve in response to a dose reduction, require discontinuation of the drug.

-ACE inhibitors have the ability to correct intrarenal hemodynamics, reducing intrarenal hypertension and hyperfiltration, and reducing the intensity of proteinuria.
+ACE inhibitors have the property of correcting intrarenal hemodynamics, reducing intrarenal hypertension and hyperfiltration, and decreasing the severity of proteinuria.

-An essential condition for the manifestation of antihypertensive and antiproteinuric properties of ACE inhibitors is a sharp restriction of sodium in the diet.
-Increased consumption of table salt leads to a loss of antihypertensive and antiproteinuric properties of drugs.
+A necessary condition for the manifestation of antihypertensive and antiproteinuric properties of ACE inhibitors is considered to be a sharp restriction of sodium in the diet.
+Increased consumption of table salt leads to the loss of antihypertensive and antiproteinuric properties of the drugs.

-There are several risk factors for stable decrease in renal function against the background of ACE inhibitors: elderly and senile age of patients (the dose of ACE inhibitors must be reduced), severe systemic atherosclerosis, diabetes mellitus, severe heart failure.
+There are several risk factors for a stable decline in renal function while taking ACE inhibitors: elderly and senile patients (the dose of ACE inhibitors must be reduced), severe systemic atherosclerosis, diabetes mellitus, and severe heart failure.

-With the appointment of ACE inhibitors, complications and side effects may occur.
-In kidney diseases, serious complications when taking medications are considered to be an increase in the serum creatinine level, accompanied by a fall in GFR, and hyperkalemia.
-The dynamic violation of the nitrogen excretory function of the kidneys during their appointment is based on the expansion of the renal glomeruli that carry out arterioles, leading to a decrease in intraluminal pressure and filtration.
-As a rule, the violation of the intrarenal hemodynamics is restored independently during the first week of application of the drugs.
-Increasing the level of creatinine within 2-3 months from the start of treatment, which reaches 25-30% of the baseline, requires withdrawal of the drug.
+Complications and side effects may occur when prescribing ACE inhibitors.
+In kidney diseases, dangerous complications when taking drugs include an increase in the level of serum creatinine, accompanied by a drop in SCF, and hyperkalemia.
+The basis of the dynamic disorder of the nitrogen-excreting function of the kidneys when they are prescribed is the expansion of the efferent arterioles of the renal glomeruli, leading to a decrease in intraglomerular pressure and filtration.
+As a rule, the violation of intrarenal hemodynamics is restored on its own during the first week of drug use.
+An increase in the creatinine level within 2-3 months from the start of treatment, which reaches 25-30% of the initial level, requires discontinuation of the drug.

-Often when using ACE inhibitors, cough and hypotension occur.
-Cough can occur both in the earliest periods of treatment, and after 20-24 months from its onset.
-The mechanism of coughing is associated with the activation of kinins and prostaglandins.
-The basis for the abolition of drugs when a cough occurs is a significant deterioration in the quality of life of the patient.
-After cessation of the drugs, the cough lasts for several days.
+Cough and hypotension often occur when using ACE inhibitors.
+Cough can occur both in the earliest stages of treatment and 20-24 months after its onset.
+The mechanism of cough is associated with the activation of kinins and prostaglandins.
+The basis for discontinuing medications when cough occurs is a significant deterioration in the patient's quality of life.
+After discontinuing the drugs, the cough goes away within a few days.
 A more severe complication is hypotension.
-The risk of its occurrence is higher in patients with congestive heart failure, especially in old age.
+The risk of its occurrence is higher in patients with congestive heart failure, especially in the elderly.

-Relatively frequent complications of treatment with ACE inhibitors include headache, dizziness.
-These complications, as a rule, do not require the withdrawal of the medicine.
+Relatively common complications of treatment with ACE inhibitors include headache and dizziness.
+These complications, as a rule, do not require discontinuing the drug.

-In nephrological practice, the use of ACE inhibitors is contraindicated when:
+In nephrological practice, the use of ACE inhibitors is contraindicated in the following cases:

 • the presence of stenosis of the renal arteries of both kidneys;

-• presence of stenosis of the renal artery of a single kidney (including transplanted);
+• the presence of stenosis of the renal artery of a single kidney (including a transplanted one);

 • combination of renal pathology with severe heart failure;

-• severe chronic renal failure against long-term treatment with diuretics;
+• severe chronic renal failure due to long-term treatment with diuretics;

-• pregnancy, since their use in the II and III trimesters can lead to fetal hypotension, malformations and malnutrition.
+• pregnancy, since their use in the second and third trimesters can lead to fetal hypotension, malformations and hypotrophy.

-The appointment of ACE inhibitors in these renal diseases can be complicated by the growth of blood creatinine, the drop of glomerular filtration, up to the development of acute renal failure.
+The use of ACE inhibitors for the listed kidney diseases may be complicated by an increase in blood creatinine, a decrease in glomerular filtration, and even the development of acute renal failure.

 Angiotensin II receptor blockers

-The effect of angiotensin II on target cells is carried out by the interaction of the hormone with receptors, the most important of which are the receptors for angiotensin II of the 1 st and 2 nd type.
-The functions of these receptors are directly opposite: when stimulating type 1 receptors, blood pressure rises and renal failure progresses, while stimulation of Type 2 receptors has the opposite effect.
-Accordingly, the pharmacological blockade of ATI receptors determines the reduction in blood pressure and limits the effect of factors contributing to the progression of renal failure.
+The effect of angiotensin II on target cells is achieved through the interaction of the hormone with receptors, the most important of which are angiotensin II receptors of types 1 and 2.
+The functions of these receptors are directly opposite: stimulation of type 1 receptors increases blood pressure and progresses renal failure, while stimulation of type 2 receptors has the opposite effect.
+Accordingly, pharmacological blockade of ATI receptors predetermines a decrease in blood pressure and limits the impact of factors that contribute to the progression of renal failure.

-Selective blockers of receptors for angiotensin II of the 1 st type, allowed for clinical use
+Selective angiotensin II receptor blockers type 1 approved for clinical use

 International Nonproprietary Name